 Please refer to the checklist (navigate from the side menu) for help for those who live alone.

 For children, please see the Child Brain Injury Trust factsheet.

 Start with your doctor.
 Print this to take with you – Brain Injury A Guide for General Practitioners – Click To Print / Download

 Many countries have brain injury organisations you can call.
 The easiest way to find a group near you is to search on your browser.
 Type in ‘brain injury support group near me.’
 If you have any problems, please contact us.
 We will be more than happy to assist.

 There are many online support groups and forums.
 We recommend Traumatic Brain Injury Healing and Recovery Support Group; you can find them on Facebook.

-No two brain injuries are the same, so if you do chat with other people to share experience, be mindful of comparing symptoms and outcomes.
-You will find that you share similarities with many people and talking about these can be useful as long as you bear in mind that your journey is particular to you.
+No two brain injuries are the same, so if you do chat with other people to share experiences, be mindful of comparing symptoms and outcomes.
+You will find that you share similarities with many people, and talking about these can be useful as long as you bear in mind that your journey is particular to you.
 Read The Comparison Trap by Wendy Lustbader M.S.W.

 Every single brain injury is unique.